GoogleCloudPlatform/webapp2/docs/index.rst

     http://code.google.com/p/webapp-improved/issues/list

 Let us know if you found a bug or if something can be improved.
-New tutorials or webapp2_extras modules are welcome, and tests or documentation are never too much.
+New tutorials and webapp2_extras modules are also welcome, and tests or documentation are never too much.

 Thanks!